 - At least 30 minutes prior to baking, preheat the oven to 325F.

 - Right before baking, brush the loaf with the reserved egg whites (keep for one more brushing).

 - Bake on a middle shelf for 20 minutes.
 Brush one more time with reserved egg whites to ensure coverage of the entire loaf.

-- Continue baking until internal temperature is 190-195F, the crust is a rich caramel brown, and the bottom sounds hollow when thumped.
+- Continue baking until internal temperature is 190 to 195°, the crust is a rich caramel brown, and the bottom sounds hollow when thumped.
 This should take about 40-60 minutes in total, depending on the size of your loaves, use of pans, etc.

 - Cool for at least one hour if you can!

-Enjoy the deliciousness!
-If you like this raisin challah recipe, please comment here or share a pic with me on Instagram.
+If you like this raisin challah recipe, please leave a comment here.
+Pretty please.